spjy/spjy.github.io/essays/egregious-ethics.md

 title: Egregious Ethics
 image: /images/gavel.jpg
 date: 2020-04-23
-description: Ethics are what keeps order in the world.
-People and companies do not always abide by them.
+description: Ethics keeps order in the world.
+We often do not abide by them.
 tags: Ethics, Morals
 github:
 link: